adjust/ios_sdk/README.md

 ### 2. Add it to your project

 In Xcode's Project Navigator locate the `Supporting Files` group (or any other group of your choice).
-From Finder drag the `AdjustIo` subdirectory into Xcode's `Supporting Files` group.
+From Finder drag the `Adjust` subdirectory into Xcode's `Supporting Files` group.

 ![][drag]